 - Adequate Channel A channel that meets the technical criteria contained in Section 5.2 and 5.3 of this IIM. - Average Land Cover Condition A measure (in percent) of the average amount of impervious area within a watershed.
-For regulatory purposes, this value is assumed to be 16%. - Channel A natural or manmade waterway (includes culverts and storm sewer systems). - Discharge Point The point at which stormwater and/or a pollutant leaves the site. - Department The Virginia Department of Transportation. - Land Disturbing Activity" or "Land Disturbance" A manmade change to the land surface that potentially changes its runoff characteristics including any clearing, grading or excavation associated with a land disturbing activity. - Linear Development Projects Those land disturbing activities linear in nature such as, but not limited to, highway construction/maintenance projects/activities, construction/maintenance of stormwater channels and stream restoration projects. - MS4 General Permit General Permit For Discharges Of Stormwater From Small Municipal Separate Storm Sewer Systems. - Non-Linear Projects Those land disturbing activities not considered linear in nature such as, but not limited to, parking lots, rest areas and District/Residency/Area Headquarter complexes. - Outfall See Discharge Point. - Receiving Channel The off site drainage facility that the proposed land disturbing activity discharges into.
+For regulatory purposes, this value is assumed to be 16% statewide.
+A locality may opt to calculate actual watershed-specific values for the average land cover condition based upon Section 4VAC50-60-110 of the VSMP Regulations. - Channel A natural or manmade waterway (includes culverts and storm sewer systems). - Discharge Point The point at which stormwater and/or a pollutant leaves the site. - Department The Virginia Department of Transportation. - Hydrologic Unit Code A watershed unit established in the most recent version of Virginia's 6th Order National Watershed Boundary Dataset. - Impervious Cover or Area A surface or area composed of any material that significantly impedes or prevents natural infiltration of water into soil.
+Impervious surfaces include, but are not limited to, roofs, buildings, streets, parking areas, and any concrete, asphalt, or compacted gravel surface. - Land Disturbing Activity" or "Land Disturbance" A manmade change to the land surface that potentially changes its runoff characteristics including any clearing, grading or excavation associated with a land disturbing activity.